-VMware Cloud Assembly provides the ability to add tags to VMware NSX logical switches (segments) when a private, routed, or outbound network type is selected in a blueprint.
+VMware Cloud Assembly provides the ability to add tags to VMware NSX logical switches (segments) and NICs.
 Tags are also added to existing and deployed load balancers, deployed virtual servers, server pools, application profiles, and monitor objects.
 Why is this cool, you ask?
 Tags can be used for a number of purposes.
 They allow developers to quickly find and use resources based on an attached tag.
 From a management perspective, I can use the tags to quickly locate every tagged entity Cloud Assembly has deployed or associated with a provisioning job.

 Tagging NSX Objects

 Adding tags is very straightforward in Cloud Assembly.
 The screens below show how tags are easily added to blueprints and attached at deployment time.
-Each time a segment or load balancer is deployed from a configured blueprint, a tag is associated.
+Each time a segment, load balancer, or cloud machine is deployed from a configured blueprint, a tag is associated.
 In the blueprint, value: is the tag in NSX, key: defines the scope of the tag.
 For example, the blueprint scope is app and tag is opencart.
 Once the tag is attached, both the scope and tag can be searched.
 You can also add input fields in the blueprint, which allows developers to choose or enter the attached NSX tag during deployment.

 Cloud Assembly Tag: